-3.2.2 IMU383 Advanced Settings
+3.2.2.
+Advanced settings

-The unit advanced settings are described in Table 3.
+The unit advanced settings are described in the table below.
 All of the advanced settings are accessible through NAV-VIEW under the Configuration Menu, Unit Configuration settings.
-For a full definition of the SPI port please see section 4.
+For a full definition of the SPI port please see Section 4.

-Setting Default Comments Baud Rate 38,400 baud 57600, 115200, and 230400 also available Packet Type S0 S1 also available Packet Rate 100Hz This setting sets the rate at which selected Packet Type, packets are output.
+Setting Default Comments Baud Rate 230400 57600, 115200, and 230400 are available baud rate Packet Type S0 S1 also available Packet Rate 100Hz This setting sets the rate at which selected Packet Type, packets are output.
 If polled mode is desired, then select Quiet.
 If Quiet is selected, the unit will only send measurement packets in response to GP commands.
 Orientation See Figure 5 To configure the axis orientation, select the desired measurement for each axis: NAV-VIEW will show the corresponding image of the unit, so it easy to visualize the mode of operation.
-Refer to Section 7.4 Orientation Field settings for the twenty four possible orientation settings.
-Filter Settings (unfiltered, 2, 5, 10, 20, 25, 40 50 Hz).
-20 Hz The low pass filters are set to a default of 20 Hz for the accelerometers, and 20 Hz for the angular rate sensors.
-There is one filter setting for all three angular rate sensors.
-There is one filter setting for all three accelerometers.
-Setting either to zero disables the low-pass filter.
-BIT See section 8.1
+Refer to $7.1.5$ section for twenty four possible orientation settings.

-Table 3 IMU383 Advanced Settings
+Table 3: Advanced UART port settings